ryanjeffares/grace/README.md

 * Reduce code duplication in compiler, general clean up
 * Ensure use of backticks and quotes is consistent in error messages
 * Think about how `char`s should behave in binary operations
+* Should all file related functions in the std use `Path`?

 ## Long Term Goals
 * Optional type annotations for use by a static analyzer